 Score: Usable

 The diagnosis is correct and the suggestions are practical.
-A junior engineer could work with this.
-What’s missing: it doesn’t suggest first checking if the ConfigMap might be in a different namespace, which is a common mistake.
+A junior engineer could work with this and not get led astray.
+The one thing it missed: it never suggests checking whether the ConfigMap lives in a different namespace, which is the mistake I make about once a month.

 Scenario B: Resource Recommendations